 - When in America, the presenters buy some hats so they'll blend in.

 Richard: You couldn't look more ridiculous if you tried.

 Richard: Yep, you do.
 You've done the impossible.

 - And in Romania, Jeremy buys a hat two sizes too small to blend in (while driving a supercar).

-- While testing luxury cars in Albania Richard ponders whether the biometic sensors on his car can detect if he like certain cheeses of whether he's currently thinking about hats.
+- While testing luxury cars in Albania Richard ponders whether the biometic sensors on his car can detect if he like certain cheeses or whether he's currently thinking about hats.

 - Whose Line Is It Anyway? (all series) has a segment called "Dating Service", where the comedians pull different silly hats from a box and pretend they're making a video for a dating service.

-- Team Fortress 2 has "the number 1 war themed hat simulator" as one of its taglines.
+- Team Fortress 2 has so many wearable hats, and a player base so obsessed with said hats, that the game is occasionally known as "the world's number 1 war-themed hat simulator".
 To the point that any of the other examples on this list may be converted into a Team Fortress parody.

 - One Bogleech comic pokes fun at H. P. Lovecraft's tendency to portray anything "alien" (i.e. "different") as mind-bendingly horrific.
 In the comic, Lovecraft is introduced to a race of cute, utterly benign arthropod-like creatures with a fondness for hats, who attempt to converse politely with him: "Hello, friend soft-skin, do you like my hat?"
 The joke is that the aliens wear hats on their stomachs instead of their heads, which Lovecraft finds so abnormal that it drives him insane.

 - In Girl Genius, the Jaegermonsters' obsession with hats is often Played for Laughs, though occasionally it is played for drama or plot advancement as well.